Danny Dyer: Theatre

 Dyer has performed on stage, most notably in two plays written and directed by 2005 Nobel Laureate Harold Pinter: as the Waiter in the London première of Celebration (2000), at the Almeida Theatre, which transferred to Lincoln Center for the Performing Arts, in New York, as part of the Harold Pinter Festival held there in July and August 2001; and as Foster in the revival of No Man's Land (1975), at the Royal National Theatre, in London, during 2001 and 2002.
 In March 2008, he played Joey in a revival of Pinter's The Homecoming (1964), directed by Michael Attenborough, at the Almeida Theatre, in London.
 He also performed in Peter Gill's play Certain Young Men (1999) in London.
 From 9 September 2009 to 3 October 2009, Dyer appeared as Sid Vicious in a new play called Kurt and Sid in London's West End at the Trafalgar Studios.

 Selected other work

 Dyer is the voice of Kent Paul in the video games Grand Theft Auto: Vice City (2002) and Grand Theft Auto: San Andreas (2004).
 He also appears in The Twang's 2007 video for "Two Lovers".

 I Believe in UFOs: Danny Dyer, a documentary that sees Dyer journey to various "UFO hotspots" in the UK and the US in hope of experiencing a UFO sighting, was broadcast on BBC Three on 26 January 2010.
 In 2016, he appeared in drag in the Lucy Rose music video for "Nebraska".
 In 2020, he began co-hosting Sorted with the Dyers, a podcast alongside daughter Dani.

-In 2021, along with Will Mellor, Dyer recorded a new version of Vindaloo for NHS Charities.
+In 2021, along with Will Mellor, Dyer recorded a new version of "Vindaloo" for NHS Charities.
 In January 2022, Dyer quit EastEnders so that he could accept an offer to appear on a Sky series.

-Controversies

-In 2010, in his capacity as a celebrity agony uncle, Dyer wrote in Zoo that a young male reader could get over his recent break-up with a woman by "going on a rampage with the boys" or to "cut your ex's face, and then no one will want her".
-The comment was widely criticised by the media and the public, including the chief executive of the Fawcett Society, Ceri Goddard.
-Dyer later claimed that he was misquoted.

-Dyer was quoted in a May 2011 article in NME as wanting to headbutt film critic Mark Kermode.
-Kermode had mocked and impersonated Dyer on a recent edition of his BBC Radio 5 Live show with Simon Mayo.